 Flexible spending accounts (FSAs) allow you to set aside pretax dollars to pay for eligible expenses.
 The IRS determines the expenses that are allowed to be paid through your FSA, called qualified expenses.
 There are two types of FSAs – healthcare and dependent care – and each is used to reimburse different types of expenses.
 If your employer offers either or both type of FSAs, enrollment is optional.

-Healthcare FSAs
+Healthcare FSA

 A healthcare FSA is an account in which you accumulate funds, through pretax pay deductions, for certain medical, dental, vision, and other healthcare expenses not paid by any health plan.